A model for neural activity in the absence of external stimuli: Introduction

-Our system is inspired by the one introduced in Galves and L\"ocherbach (2013).
-This model is an example of piecewise-deterministic Markov processes (PDPs) introduced by Davis (1984).
-Such processes combine random jump events, the chemical synapses, with deterministic continuous evolutions, in our case due both to electrical synapses and the leak current.
-The PDPs have been used also to model neuronal systems by other authors, see for instance the papers by Riedler, Thieullen and Wainrib (2012), De Masi et al. (2014), Fournier and L\"ocherbach (2014) and Robert and Touboul (2014).
+Our system is inspired by the one introduced by Galves and L\"ocherbach \cite{GalEva:13}.
+This model is an example of piecewise-deterministic Markov processes (PDPs) introduced by Davis \cite{Davis:84}.
+Such processes combine random jump events, the chemical synapses, with deterministic continuous evolutions, in our case due both to electrical synapses and leak currents.
+The PDPs have been used also to model neural systems by other authors, see for instance the papers by Riedler, Thieullen and Wainrib \cite{Thieullen:12}, De Masi et al. \cite{Errico:14}, Fournier and L\"ocherbach \cite{Evafou:14} and Robert and Touboul \cite{Robert:14}.

 Chemical synapses and leakage make the system non-conservative.
-Moreover, there is an evident competition between the incoming energy induced by the spikes and the outgoing energy induced by the leak current.
+Moreover, there is an evident competition between the incoming energy induced by the spikes and the outgoing energy induced by leak currents.
 Therefore it is natural to ask about the limiting behavior of the system as time $t \rightarrow \infty$.
 The main results of the paper, presented in Theorem \ref{UstopSpiking} and Theorem \ref{med_inv_semleaking}, provide a complete description of the asymptotic distribution of the process.
-The theorem \ref{UstopSpiking} states that under the presence of the leakage then almost surely there are only a finite number of spikes and the system converges to an ``inactive global state'' interpreted as ``brain sleep''.

-When the leakage is absent we prove a Harris-type condition which shows exponential convergence to an unique non trivial invariant measure, whenever the initial configuration is non null.
+Theorem~\ref{UstopSpiking} states that under the presence of leakage almost surely there are only a finite number of spikes and the system converges to an ``inactive global state'' interpreted as ``brain sleep''.
+On the other hand, when leakage is absent, we prove that the process is {\it Harris-ergodic}, whenever the initial configuration is non null.
 This is the content of the Theorem \ref{med_inv_semleaking}.

 Our paper is organized as follows.
-In section \ref{ModelDef}, we introduce the process, prove its existence and we state the main results, Theorem \ref{UstopSpiking} and Theorem \ref{med_inv_semleaking}.
-In Section 3, we proof the theorem \ref{UstopSpiking}, while in section 4, we prove Theorem \ref{med_inv_semleaking}.
-In section 5, we briefly compare similar results recently obtained by Roberto and Touboul (2014).
+In Section \ref{ModelDef}, we introduce the process, prove its existence and we state the main results, Theorem \ref{UstopSpiking} and Theorem \ref{med_inv_semleaking}.
+In Section 3, we prove Theorem \ref{UstopSpiking}, while in Section 4, we prove Theorem~\ref{med_inv_semleaking}.
+In Section 5, we briefly compare similar results recently obtained by Robert and Touboul \cite{Robert:14}.